top of page

 What makes accounts for construction different?

-The financial accounts which your accountant provides you with at the end of the financial year for tax purposes are backward looking and probably spark very little interest from you apart from how much tax you will have to pay.
-Many accountants say that they are interested in your business and that they will help you make money.
-However, when I speak with many of my clients, they do not feel that this is the case.
-They are reluctant to challenge their accountant as the accountant is a professional.
-Before I start working with a client they often say, “do not know what I don’t know” about what information can be obtained from their accounts and they trust their accountant as they have always been with them.
+The accounts which your accountant provides you with at the end of the financial year are backward looking and probably spark very little interest from you.
+Many accountants say that they are interested in your business and that they will help you make money but in in speaking with many of my clients, people do not feel that this is the case and are reluctant to challenge an accountant as they are a professional and my clients “do not know what they don’t know” about accounts to ask probing questions.

 Generally, business owners provide information to their accountant and expect them to sort it out.
 The accountant may ask a few questions but to keep things simple for everyone they often make assumptions about what everything is for.
 The business owner does know what they need to know, so they provide no further information and accept what gets returned.
 As a result, whilst the accounts will be satisfactory for tax purposes, they are not any use for helping to run the business.